 Green space helps the quality of people’s mental health as well as fight against diseases like obesity.
 As studies have shown that the proximity of people to green spaces in the UK has a positive impact on the physical health of people in the UK and Bean in this case.

 On average, what is the figure for the asking price of a house for sale in Bean?

-The average asking price for the houses for sale in the city of Bean
+Table showing the asking prices for houses for sale in Bean

 |Average asking price (1 bed)||no relevant data for this city|

 |Average asking price (2 bed)||£303,621|

 |Average asking price (5 bed)||no relevant data for this city|

 After looking at this table about prices of houses for sale in Bean, someone who is buying a home would have a detailed understanding of what kind of house for sale is available on the market that best suits the amount of money they are looking to invest.
 Also, using a more general figure like the average asking price per square foot of a property which is £4,310 will help them to have a more holistic understanding.

 In general, for the city of Bean, what are the final purchase prices for the houses for sale?

 In Bean, the average sale price of a house for sale is in fact £353,420.
 This is dependent on the 10 year population growth of Bean being 18%.
 Growing populations are more likely to inflate the prices of houses for sale in the city of Bean.